rotki/docs/usage-guides/customization.md

 > Configure which EVM chains should not automatically detect tokens.
 By default, EVM chains detect activities of all registered EVM accounts in other EVM chains.

+#### BTC Derivation Gap Limit

+> Set the derivation gap limit for deriving addresses from a bitcoin xpub.
+More information [here](https://insights.blockonomics.co/bitcoin-what-is-this-gap-limit/).

+#### Date Format

+> Set the date display and date input format in the rotki user interface, such as `%m/%d/%Y %H:%M:%S` for month/day/year hour:minutes:seconds.
+Check [here](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes) for valid formats.

 ### Amount Settings

 ![Customizing the app's amount settings](/images/sc_amount_settings.png)

+#### Main Currency

+> Same as [changing the profit currency](#profit-currency).

 #### Floating Precision

 > Set the number of decimal points shown in the UI for floating point numbers.

-#### Main Currency

-> Same as [changing the profit currency](#profit-currency).

 #### Thousands Separator